-Comfortingly, my favorite medium these days is wool.
-The wool I use is natural sheep wool, hand dyed in many vibrant shades, sometimes mixed with silk, cotton yarn, and alpaka wool from animals I know by first name.
+The wool I use is natural sheep wool, hand dyed in many vibrant shades, sometimes mixed with silk, cotton yarn, bamboo fiber and alpaka wool from animals I know by first name.
 The process of creating such a ‘natural artwork’ is meditative, intuitive and physical, yet it requires a lot of planning and interpreting what I envision into a complex fluffy composition, which is transformed into a dense single layer through the process of wet felting.
-It's a way to capture the aura of an idea.

 But comfort is only comfortable for a while.
-Then it's time to switch to something else: clay, wax, paper, 'mixed media', sometimes from the side of the road... less fluffy emotions, crispier thoughts, new insights,
+Then it's time to switch to something else: clay, wax, paper, photography, collage, 'mixed media'– sometimes from the side of the road... new ideas, new experiments, new insights, new joy.